pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 pulumi config set org spara
 ```

 Run `pulumi up`.
-You'll see the value gets exported from this stack now, too:
+You'll see the value gets exported from the other project's
+stack to reference in this new project's stack:

 ```bash
 View Live: https://app.pulumi.com/spara/use-docker-id/dev/updates/20